catalyst-fp7/documents/interoperability/interoperability.md

 2. It must be reversible: if an analytic tool identifies someone as central in the social network, the platform should be able to identify the original user account.
 3. It must not leak personal information (name, email, etc.)
 4. The pseudonyms should vary by conversation unit.
-In particular, if the same user account is used in a public and private discussion on the same server, it should not be possible to tie those accounts together using the same pseudonym.
+In particular, if the same user account is used in a public and private conversation on the same server, it should not be possible to tie those accounts together using the same pseudonym.
 5. Similarly, if two tools are given data different views of the data on the same conversation with different degrees of access to personal information, they should not be given the same pseudonyms.
 This is only a consideration if we distinguish an intermediate level of access to personal information between "full access" and "no access"; this is very unlikely to be worth the added complexity.

 Analysis tools must be granted access to APIs with a key that gives them access to certain discussions at a certain level, and not other discussions.
-On the other hand, the front-end of each platform will need access to at least some information about other participants in the discussion (at least their nickname), and hence the API access points used by their internal front-end will have to be secured.
+On the other hand, the front-end of each platform will need access to at least some information about other participants in the conversation (at least their nickname), and hence the API access points used by their internal front-end will have to be secured.

 In general, it is easy to create a database table that will associate a unique random URI to a combination of user account, conversation unit, and access level (if used).
 The SPARQL machinery can use `owl:sameAs` equivalence to associate those identities to user accounts.